jeromerg/NCase/Presentation.md

 });
 ```

-The statement lambda containing the Act and Asserts will be called twice exactly in the same conditions as `MoqTest1` and `MoqTest2` are called in the previous example!
+Like a sorcerer, NCase calls twice the *Act and Asserts* exactly in the same way as `MoqTest1` and `MoqTest2` do!

 Why?
-Because the Arrange statements are located inside a definition of type `AllCombinations`: the `AllCombinations` definition groups together subsequent assignments of the same property, peform the so called cartesian product between all groups, and pass them to the statement lambda in order to execute the Act and Assert statements.
+Because the Arrange statements are located inside a definition of type `AllCombinations`: the `AllCombinations` definition groups together subsequent assignments of the same property, peform the so called cartesian product between all groups.

+Afterward, the chain `set.Cases().Replay().ActAndAssert(...)` generates the test cases one by one, replay them and call the *Act and Assert* statements.

 Many test cases
 ---------------